construction worker in PPE on a mine site looking towards a haulage truck

 • Have a digital resume ready

-• Store your tickets and ID in one place (Tradie Pass can help!)
+• Store tickets and ID in one place (like Tradie Pass)

-• Register with local recruiters and job boards like SEEK, Indeed, or Workforce Australia
+• Sign up with SEEK, Indeed, and Workforce Australia

-• Follow local construction companies and labour hire firms on LinkedIn
+• Follow labour hire firms and builders on LinkedIn

 Final Thoughts: Australia Needs Skilled Tradies — Are You Ready?